Getting Paid: The Complete Guide for Freelancers & Contractors

 Protecting your business and clients from payment fraud requires understanding common security risks and implementing appropriate safeguards.

-Data Protection: Never store client payment information on your personal devices or in unsecured documents.
+Protecting data: Never store client payment information on your personal devices or in unsecured documents.
 Use PCI-compliant payment processors that handle sensitive data securely.

-Fraud Prevention: Be cautious of unusually large payments from new clients, especially if they request refunds or changes after payment.
+Preventing fraud: Be cautious of unusually large payments from new clients, especially if they request refunds or changes after payment.
 Legitimate clients rarely overpay accidentally.

-Secure Communications: Avoid discussing payment details over unsecured email or messaging apps.
+Communicating securely: Avoid discussing payment details over unsecured email or messaging apps.
 Use encrypted communication tools for sensitive financial information.

 Regular security audits of your payment systems help identify vulnerabilities before they become problems.
 Consider cyber liability insurance to protect against data breaches or payment fraud.